By using this site, you agree to our Privacy Policy and our Terms of Use. Close

 Forums - Nintendo - Game Key Cards 1 Year In

-There are definitely a bunch of games that I would have purchased if they had physical releases.
-Resident Evil, Oblivion, Final Fantasy and Cronos to name a few.
-I don't really consider myself as missing out on these key card titles because I most likely won't have the time to play them all anyway.
-As far as a guy that keeps all my media physical and has a small collection of games that I really am fond of, it's too bad they won't be a part of that library.
+There are definitely a bunch of games that I would have purchased if they had physical releases instead of crappy key cards.
+Resident Evil, Oblivion, Final Fantasy, Pragmata and Cronos to name a few.
+I don't really consider myself as missing out by boycotting these key card titles because I most likely won't have the time to play them all anyway.
+However, as far as a guy that keeps all my media physical and has a small collection of games starting with the Coleco Vision and NES up to present, it's too bad those titles won't be a part of that library.

 I see no arguably good purpose for the key card.
-Who actually cares about the measly amount of coin you'll get back for trading the used game in, especially being a key card that is a quite unpopular format.
-So, you get to take hours of downtime to dl a game that takes up a goodly portion of the storage...and still have to carry the cartridges with you to "unlock it".
+Who actually cares about the measly amount of coin you'll get back for trading the used game in, especially as key cards are quite an unpopular format.
+So, you take hours to dl a game that takes up a goodly portion of your storage...and still have to carry the cartridges with you to "unlock" and play it.
 It is arguably a better idea just to purchase the digital format and not have to dick around with the worthless cartridges.

 After the onslaught of game announcements the past couple weeks, you can bet that if there is a physical option for any of them, that's where my dollars will be spent.